UnionInternationalCheminsdeFer/OSDM/spec/on-demand-services.md

 search for available ContinuousServices by:

-     - JourneyId  (from Trip)
+     - JourneyId/trip section  (from Trip)
      - bookingId (context of a booking or a prebooked service) / offerId (context of an offer without booking)
-     - passengerRef  (multiple ones in case of taxi, self driving taxi)
+     - passengerRef  (multiple passengers in case of taxi, self driving shuttle)
      - BookingPartId of a previous booking (special price as add on to booked timed services, ..)
      - geo-coordinate of requested pick-up place
      - geo-coordinate of requestor